Maryland Same-Sex Divorce Lawyer

 Grounds for Divorce in Maryland

-There are two different types of divorces that could be available to a same-sex couple once a relationship breaks down.
-State law recognizes both fault and no-fault divorces.
-A same-sex divorce attorney in Maryland could review an individual’s circumstances and help determine the appropriate type of divorce to pursue.
+As of October 2023, state law only recognizes no-fault divorces.
+A same-sex divorce attorney in Maryland could review an individual’s circumstances and help determine the appropriate strategy to pursue.

-Divorce is still an option for same-sex couples that have not met the burden of a fault divorce.
-A no-fault divorce can occur without the need for proving any of the elements of fault-based divorce.
-One option for a no-fault divorce is for both parties to consent with a written agreement resolving all issues arising out of the marriage.
-In addition to mutual consent, evidence that the couple has been separated for at least 12 consecutive months is a viable grounds for a no-fault divorce.
-While no-fault divorces are often simpler, fault grounds could play a role when it comes time to determine if alimony is required.
+A no-fault divorce can occur without the need to prove any of the elements of fault-based divorce.
+One option for a no-fault divorce is for both parties to consent to a written agreement resolving all issues arising out of the marriage.
+In addition to mutual consent, evidence that the couple has been separated for at least 6 consecutive months is a viable ground for a no-fault divorce.

-Fortunately, Maryland has taken additional steps to protect the rights of same-sex parents upon divorce through a legal process known as de-facto parenthood.
-A de-facto parent is an adult that can seek custody or visitation with a child despite not being their biological parent.
+Fortunately, Maryland has taken additional steps to protect the rights of same-sex parents upon divorce through a legal process known as de facto parenthood.
+A de facto parent is an adult who can seek custody or visitation with a child despite not being their biological parent.

-Once an individual is recognized as a de-facto parent under the law, they enjoy the same rights as a biological parent.
-Any individual in a same-sex marriage that hopes to retain legal rights to their children could benefit from the guidance of a same-sex divorce attorney in Maryland.
+Once an individual is recognized as a de facto parent under the law, they enjoy the same rights as a biological parent.
+Any individual in a same-sex marriage who hopes to retain legal rights to their children could benefit from the guidance of a same-sex divorce attorney in Maryland.

 Speak with a Maryland Same-Sex Divorce Attorney Today